Last updated on April 10th, 2025 at 11:58 pm

 How Does Inflation Occur?

 There are tons of factors that drive inflation.
 I’ve enjoyed learning about all things that affect money (and still do), but I must say, this topic is both extensive and mind-numbing.
 I would be lying to you if I told you it was my favorite topic to learn in my macroeconomic studies.
-But I’m going to try to make this as interesting as I possibly can!
+But I’m going to try to make this as enjoyable as I possibly can!

 - Consumers